Elephant in the dining room: Startup makes mammoth meatball | Science-Environment

 The mammoth meatball is a one-off and has not been tasted, even by its creators, nor is it planned to be put into commercial production.
 Instead, it was presented as a source of protein that would get people talking about the future of meat.

-''But also the woolly mammoth has been traditionally a symbol of loss.
+"But also the woolly mammoth has been traditionally a symbol of loss.
 We know now that it died from climate change.
-And so what we wanted to do was see if we could create something that was a symbol of a more exciting future that's not only better for us, but also better for the planet,'' he added.
-Seren Kell, science and technology manager at Good Food Institute, a nonprofit that promotes plant- and cell-based alternatives to animal products, said he hopes the project ''will open up new conversations about cultivated meat's extraordinary potential to produce more sustainable foods, reduce the climate impact of our existing food system and free up land for less intensive farming practices.''
+And so what we wanted to do was see if we could create something that was a symbol of a more exciting future that's not only better for us, but also better for the planet," he added.

+Seren Kell, science and technology manager at Good Food Institute, a nonprofit that promotes plant- and cell-based alternatives to animal products, said he hopes the project "will open up new conversations about cultivated meat's extraordinary potential to produce more sustainable foods, reduce the climate impact of our existing food system and free up land for less intensive farming practices.''
 He said the mammoth project with its unconventional gene source was an outlier in the new meat cultivation sector, which commonly focuses on traditional livestock — cattle, pigs and poultry.

 The jumbo meatball on show in Amsterdam — sized somewhere between a softball and a volleyball — was for show only and had been glazed to ensure it didn't get damaged on its journey from Sydney.